rodzanto/sm-hosting-kfp/README.md

-# ML Hosting with Amazon SageMaker Components for Kubeflow Pipelines
+# ML hosting with Amazon SageMaker Components for Kubeflow Pipelines

-For this workshop, we will create an Amazon EC2 instance that will act as the gateway node for controlling our Kubeflow cluster, and will later work with a Jupyter notebook to prepare a Kubeflow Pipeline.
-Finally, we will run some examples for going through the options that Amazon SageMaker provides for model inferences through the use of Components for Kubeflow Pipelines.
+For this workshop, we will use an Amazon EC2 instance as gateway for controlling our Kubeflow cluster in Amazon EKS.
+We will then work with a Jupyter notebook to setup some pipelines, exploring different machine learning inference options and model hosting features provided with Amazon SageMaker Components for Kubeflow Pipelines.

 ## Instructions